Evilmaax/Evilmaax/README.md

 Some stuffs's about me:

-* 💾 Machine Learning and Deep Learning Specialist at Capgemini
+* 💾 Machine Learning Engineer at Capgemini
 * 🐍 Also Python and VBA freelance developer
 * 🤖 Studying Machine Learning at Stanford's Andrew NG course
 * 📩 How you can contact me: maximilianomeyer48@gmail.com